-- Recovery: a system that will enable every airborne aircraft to land safely; and - Contingency: a system that will provide limited surveillance coverage during a longerterm outage.
+- Recovery: a system that will enable airborne aircraft to land safely; and - Contingency: a system that will provide limited surveillance coverage during a longerterm outage.

-Airways New Zealand is considering the best way to provide contingency surveillance to cover the busiest parts of New Zealand airspace.
+Airways New Zealand are evaluating the contingency surveillance requirements and coverage in New Zealand airspace.
 This is to ensure that, in the event of a GNSS system outage, we are able to keep the air routes between Auckland, Wellington and Christchurch open, albeit at a reduced level of service.
-Safety will dictate how many aircraft can be managed at any one time.

 Whilst the contingency system will be continuously operating so it can be used when needed, it won't be the primary source of surveillance data.
-The proposed level of service for the contingency system is approximately half of the SSR existing capacity.
 The contingency system is not an alternative to ADS-B.